stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 First create a top-level directory with a short, generic name like *code*.
 In this directory, create an *src* sub-directory.
 For each repository host, create a subdirectory in *src* that matches your username.
 Check out projects in the directory.
 The final directory structure looks like this:

     code/
+      src/
+        bitbucket.org/
+          my-bitbucket-username/
+            a-project/
+        github.com/
+          my-github-username/
+            another-project/

+If you use Go, add *bin*, *doc* and *pkg* directories:

+    code/
       bin/